Radio Lamp Company of America Radio (1939)

 manual, or other literature from Radio Lamp Company of America.

-with a tapered center and umbrella-like shade.
+with a tapered center and a metal umbrella shade.

 Like most novelty radios, this one has a basic five-tube